kbodwin/intro-to-r/content/home/logistics.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Logistics"
+title = "What to Expect"
-subtitle = "We meet twice a week, alternating lectures on Mondays and labs on Wednesdays.
-Lab sessions will largely use the open-source R and ggplot2 tools."
+subtitle = "Each week, you will find three types of posted materials."

 # Showcase personal skills or business features.
 #